Introduction

 Overview:

-The Registered Medical Billing Specialist (RMBS) credential is another certification by MAB, focusing on billing ethics, reimbursement policies, and healthcare regulations.
+The Registered Medical Billing Specialist (RMBS) focuses on billing ethics, reimbursement rules, and healthcare regulations.

 Eligibility Requirements: